Contextual Thompson Sampling via Generation of Missing Data: Generative Thompson Sampling: General algorithm and regret bounds

+\end{proposition} Note, our bound above depends on the Natarajan dimension of the policy class $\Pi$, \textbf{not} the Natarajan dimension of the generative sequence model $p^*$.
+Furthermore, the Natarajan dimension of $\Pi$ does not change with $T$ for stationary policies.
+A feature of our result is that our bound, when combined with Theorem \ref{thm:psarRegretPerfect}, can be used to derive regret bounds for a wide range of policy classes $\Pi$.

-Using our coarser upper bound on the entropy, our regret bound (Proposition \ref{prop:psarRegretPerfect}) resembles adversarial regret bounds that depend on VC dimension, showing for the first time how such a result can be established through information theoretic arguments \citep{beygelzimer2011contextual}.
-Additionally, our rate also resembles standard Bayesian regret bounds for linear contextual bandits \citep{russo2018learning}; When $\Pi^*$ is defined by a linear model of dimension $d$, then $\TN{VCdim}(\Pi^*) = d+1$, so $H \big( \piX \mid X_{1:T} \big) = O(d \log T)$.
+Using Proposition \ref{prop:VC}, our regret bound (Theorem \ref{thm:psarRegretPerfect}) resembles adversarial regret bounds that depend on VC dimension \citep{beygelzimer2011contextual}, showing for the first time how such a result can be established through information theoretic arguments.